 … into attention-grabbing headlines:

 Use terms your audience will understand.
-Avoid industry jargon that makes perfect sense to you, but would confuse your buyer.
+Avoid industry jargon that makes perfect sense but confuses your buyer.

 Are you writing to a healthcare persona with Ph.D.-level education?
 Or are you writing to tow truck fleet owners who are more on the blue-collar side?
 Your writing should be conversational while appealing to your buyer persona based on their background.